MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-storage.md

 - Have a revocation plan.
 - Configure SAS expiration policies.
 - Validate permissions.
 - Use a user delegation SAS wherever possible.
-This SAS is signed with Microsoft Entra credentials.
+This SAS is signed with Microsoft Entra ID credentials.

 ## Step 3: Logically separate or segregate critical data with network controls